getcarina/getcarina.com/_tutorials/data-volume-containers.md

 ib_logfile0		ibdata1			performance_schema
 ```

 There is no output from the `docker cp` (copy) command.
-The output of the `ls` command is the list of files copied down from the `/var/lib/mysql` directory of the volume from the DVC.
+The output of the `ls` command is the list of files copied from the `/var/lib/mysql` directory of the volume in the DVC.

 ### Delete the data

-Delete the containers.
-The `--volumes` flag will remove the volumes associated with the container from the host.
+Delete the DVC and the MySQL containers.
+The `--volumes` flag removes the volumes associated with the DVC from the host.

 ```bash
 $ docker rm --force mysql56